-For undergraduate students, Woodbury University coordinates a comprehensive financial-aid program consisting of scholarships, grants, loans and part-time employment through funding from state and federal programs, its own resources, and outside/private donors.
+For undergraduate students, Woodbury University coordinates a comprehensive financial aid program consisting of scholarships, grants, loans and part-time employment through funding from state and federal programs, its own resources, and private donors.
 The Free Application for Federal Student Aid (FAFSA) and the Woodbury University Application for Financial Aid are required to be completed by all entering and returning students in order to apply for financial aid.
-Graduate-student aid packages consist primarily of loans.
+Graduate student aid packages consist primarily of loans.

 The Woodbury University Grant is awarded to undergraduate students with demonstrated financial need.
 Students must maintain satisfactory academic progress (2.0 GPA), enroll at least half-time, and continue to demonstrate financial need as determined through the FAFSA in order to continue to receive this award.

 To encourage and reward academic excellence, each year Woodbury University awards a number of undergraduate merit scholarships based on the student’s academic promise and personal accomplishments.
 Merit scholarships are awarded to students in their first year at Woodbury.
 Students’ high school GPAs (or college GPAs for transfer students) are reviewed to determine which category of merit they are awarded.
 As long as the required GPA is maintained, these merit awards are renewable up to an additional three years for standard programs or up to four years for architecture students.

 → PRESIDENTIAL MERIT SCHOLARSHIP $18,000 [3.5 GPA and above]

 → PRESIDENTIAL MERIT SCHOLARSHIP $14,000 [3.5 GPA and above]